techno-tim/techno-tim.github.io/_posts/2023-06-24-upgrade-proxmox-to-8.md

 You can now reboot your system.

-After rebooting and logging into the system for the first time, you'll want to clear your browser's cache for pve web, r just run a hard reload:
+After rebooting and logging into the system for the first time, you'll want to clear your browser's cache for pve web, or just hard reload:

 - Windows  (CTRL + SHIFT + R)
 - macOS (⌘ + Alt + R)